Nassariidae

-The Nassariidae, Nassa mud snails (USA), or dog whelks (UK), are a taxonomic family of small to medium-sized sea snails, marine gastropod mollusks in the clade Neogastropoda.
+The Nassariidae, Nassa mud snails (US), or dog whelks (UK) are a taxonomic family of small to medium-sized snails, mostly marine gastropod mollusks in the clade Neogastropoda.

-"Dog whelk" also refers to Nucella lapillus.

-Shell description

 These snails have rounded shells with a high spire, an oval aperture, and a siphonal notch.

-Distribution

 This family of snails is found worldwide.

-Habitat

 These snails are found mostly in shallow water, on sandy or muddy substrates, often intertidally, but sometimes in deep water.
 They can be present in very large numbers in suitable habitat.

-Feeding habits

 Nassariidae are primarily active and lively scavengers.